openstack-archive/surveil/doc/source/webui/directives/actionbar.rst

 Acknowledge
 ***********

-Open the acknowledge form that is apply on selected entries. (see table checkbox attribute)
+Adds a button that will open an acknowledgement form for all selected entries. (see table checkbox attribute)

 .. code-block:: javascript